simp/simp-doc/docs/getting_started_guide/Installation_Options/ISO/Installing_SIMP_From_An_ISO.rst

    ..
 NOTE::

-      * When the system boots it will show: "error on start module sha1 not found could not insert sha_256 [...]".
+      When the system boots it will display: ``error on start module sha1 not found could not insert sha_256 [...]``.
 This is expected and is a known issue with FIPS and RedHat, it is safe to ignore.

 #.
 Change the ``root`` user password